 This is where the Abundance Mindset comes in and helps.

 When you’re single and loving life, you tend to do whatever you want.
-After all, there’s no one you have to worry about and no one who’s opinions and feelings you have to consider.
+After all, there’s no one you have to worry about and no one whose opinions and feelings you have to consider.

 This means adventure!